ammonhaggerty/my-digital-twin/README.md

 ---
 ## 👯 About my digital twin project

-The goal of my digital twin is provide a genuine representation of my professional expertise as a creative technologist and design executive, as well as insights into my personal life (hobbies, stories, family, hopes, dreams, etc.).
+The goal of my digital twin is to provide a genuine representation of my professional expertise as a creative technologist and design executive, as well as insights into my personal life (hobbies, stories, family, hopes, dreams, etc.).
 In addition, this project is a commentary on the ethical challenges we face by sharing our lives with AI models, and the companies who build them.

 My digital twin is intentionally not a realistic avatar, a voice cloned conversational agent or a simple chat UI.
 Creating authentic AI-driven experiences is one of the interesting design challenges, and my approach is one of endless possibilities.
 There's a narrow band of authentic representation between the [uncanny valley](https://ammon.substack.com/p/drifting-into-the-valley) of digital clones, and the **"agent identity entanglement"** that nullifies your unique personality with pure text.

 While this project does not currently ingest my "digital exhaust," the [opportunity](https://ammon.substack.com/p/ambient-bionics) is to have an accurate representative that has agency and autonomy.
-Though this lens it's easy to see the ethical challenges we'll face from the endowed power to AI services and the potential vulnerability of our autonomous agents.
+Through this lens it's easy to see the ethical challenges we'll face from the endowed power to AI services and the potential vulnerability of our autonomous agents.

 Let's dive in!

 ---
 ## ⏳ History

-One of the earliest theoretical exploration of virtual representation appeared in Star Trek's Holodeck concept.
+One of the earliest theoretical explorations of virtual representation appeared in Star Trek's Holodeck concept.
 Digital clones could simulate and role-play outcomes.
 David Gelernter formalized the "digital twin" concept in his seminal 1991 book *Mirror Worlds*.
-The term "digital twin" was initially conceived as a clone of a process of system — what we're talking about here is sometimes referred to as an HDT, or "human digital twin."
+The term "digital twin" was initially conceived as a clone of a process or system — what we're talking about here is sometimes referred to as an HDT, or "human digital twin."

-When I joined Microsoft in 2011, worked with a team (at the time called The Personal Cloud) that had been working on intelligent, personal agents since 2001.
+When I joined Microsoft in 2011, I worked with a team (at the time called The Personal Cloud) that had been working on intelligent, personal agents since 2001.
 While this idea was not considered a digital twin, the success of the personal agent required a deep level of domain knowledge and contextual understanding.
 In other words, the agent would be able to act autonomously within certain contexts.

 The team was anticipating an imminent AI breakthrough that would unlock this capability.
 So the focus for the team was to understand the factors that would become barriers to success, which were: clear value and UX factors, trust (transparency and explainability), and privacy and security.
-The influence of profit motives and the risk of an AI arms-race were among of the interesting topics of discussion.
+The influence of profit motives and the risk of an AI arms-race were among the interesting topics of discussion.

-When ChatGPT 3.5 was release, I built an initial digital twin prototype, although I was not satisfied by the results.
+When ChatGPT 3.5 was released, I built an initial digital twin prototype, although I was not satisfied by the results.
 The quality and depth was limited, largely due to the limited context window.

 ---
 ## 🤖 Evaluating LLMs

 In early 2024, a startup called [Vana](https://www.vana.org/) released a device-side LLM project called "[Selfie](https://github.com/vana-com/selfie)."
 My interest in privacy, and a growing distrust for foundation models use of training data, made Selfie a perfect choice for a digital twin.
 The initial [Llama 3](https://ollama.com/library/llama3) model had a context size of 8k tokens, which constrained the size of the training corpus.
-In the end I found the computational burden of the local LLM and limited context window wouldn't work for a viable twin.
-Although I continue to follow the advances of open source models and local LLM servers — this will likely be the idea approach for privacy-minded people.
+In the end, I found the computational burden of the local LLM and limited context window wouldn't work for a viable twin.
+Although I continue to follow the advances of open source models and local LLM servers — this will likely be the ideal approach for privacy-minded people.

-In July of 2024 I tried again with Anthropic's Claude 3.5 Sonnet.
+In July of 2024, I tried again with Anthropic's Claude 3.5 Sonnet.
 Of all the foundation models, I trust [Anthropic](https://www.linkedin.com/company/anthropicresearch/) the most with my data, as they've put privacy front/center in their policies.
-The quality of the insights were approach an acceptable level, but hit a wall with the context window size and the reliability of the JSON rendering.
+The quality of the insights was approaching an acceptable level, but hit a wall with the context window size and the reliability of the JSON rendering.

-In September 2024 I  tried again with [OpenAI](https://www.linkedin.com/company/openai/), the company I love to hate, but keeps giving me what I want.
-For the first time I was seeing consistently good results.
+In September 2024, I  tried again with [OpenAI](https://www.linkedin.com/company/openai/), the company I love to hate, but keeps giving me what I want.
+For the first time, I was seeing consistently good results.
 The breakthrough came from the expanded context window, which is stated as 128k tokens, but seems to support more than that.

 ---
 ## 🛠 Prompt engineering

 Through trial and error, trading tips with others, and some helpful resources ([here](https://www.promptingguide.ai/), [here](https://learnprompting.org/docs/introduction), [here](https://github.com/snwfdhmp/awesome-gpt-prompt-engineering)), I've developed rules and techniques for writing prompts.
 This project presented new challenges, as I looked to build a single prompt from approximately 40,000 words of articles, project descriptions, social posts, short stories, music descriptions and more.
-A breakthrough came from using ChatGPT's o1-preview, which suggested I use markdown formatting and hierarchical organization, which was counter intuitive from my past learnings.
+A breakthrough came from using ChatGPT's o1-preview, which suggested I use markdown formatting and hierarchical organization, which was counterintuitive from my past learnings.

 Earlier insights included some intuitive, but helpful guidelines, such as:
 - Models respond best to clear and direct instructions.